 - Sleep medicine

 - Stress reduction

 - Diagnostic imaging

 - Behavioral cardiology seminars

-The first step in receiving care is to contact the Snyder Center for a physician consultation.
-During this appointment, the doctor will determine if you qualify for care under our comprehensive A-Fib program.
+At your first appointment, the doctor will determine if you qualify for care under our comprehensive A-Fib program.
 You may be asked to bring past medical records and other information with you to the appointment.
 Any steps you will need to take in preparation of the physician consultation will be discussed with you when your appointment is made.